rkailash/EmpAPI/README.md

 # EmpAPI
-REST API in ASP.Net Core
 A Simple REST API in ASP.Net Core

+This API can be used as a simple employee register.
 An employee has - First Name, Last Name, Date of Joining, Manager, IsActive(true/false).
 The API uses an in-memory database for data persistence.
+The table below shows the endpoints and the response.

 | API End Point | Description | Request Body | Response Body |
 |----------------------|--------------------------------------------------------------------------------------------------|-----------------------------------------|--------------------|